danhnguyen3107/CS175/README.md

 This application allows users to store login information and easily access them.
 It provides a way for users to store their login credentials easily.
 [Video Version of User Guide.](https://drive.google.com/file/d/1X3vmW-oG1sz1Lv5eFzXNDcU-NbZLC4Zn/view?usp=sharing)
 * Enabling Autofill
   * When starting the application, users can enable an autofill keyboard.
 Press yes on the dialog and enable AccMan as an on-screen keyboard.
-  * Additionally, users can access this option again from the menu
+  * Additionally, users can access this option again from the menu.
 * Adding Account
   * In the menu, users can click "Add an Account" to add a credential.
 To create one, they must fill in the Account Name, Username, and Password.
 Lastly, they can click the "ADD ACCOUNT" button to add their account.
 For security, users can toggle the visibility of the password.
 * Accessing an Account